 - The phrase "lay down a withering hail of fire" has been used past saturation point in Warhammer 40,000 related material.

-- "Trapped behind their own defences" has recently joined this trope having appearing in no less than six various books by Matt Ward.
+- "Trapped behind their own defenses" has recently joined this trope having appearing in no less than six various books by Matt Ward.

 - Whenever anyone in Sluggy Freelance cedes an argument, they'll almost inevitably acknowledge that the other person has a point by simply saying the word, "Point."
 (See above under Timothy Zahn.)

-- Arthur, King of Time and Space often aknowledges that some of the Arthurian legends are ... somewhat derivitive of older stories by having someone say "Can't beat the classics."
+- Arthur, King of Time and Space often acknowledges that some of the Arthurian legends are ... somewhat derivitive of older stories by having someone say "Can't beat the classics."